-No person may be listed as the PI for more than one proposal submitted during this cycle, which is defined as this SBIR Phase I solicitation and the concurrent STTR Phase I solicitation.
-However, an individual may be listed as a co-PI on more than one proposal per cycle.
+No person may be listed as the principal investigator for more than one proposal submitted during this cycle, which is defined as this SBIR Phase I solicitation and the concurrent STTR Phase I solicitation.
+Co-PIs are not permitted on a Phase I SBIR proposal.